vikramshah1016/MyChatApp/README.md

   - Pressing a will open in an Android Emulator or connected device.
   - Pressing i will open in an iOS simulator.
   - Pressing w will open in a web browser.
 Expo supports all major browsers.

+  (old version of the current my chat aap)